-Setup I-Fax (MFC-8860DN only)
+Setup I-Fax

 This menu has five selections: Mail Address, SMTP Server, POP3 Server, Mailbox Name and Mailbox Pwd.
 As this section requires you to enter a lot of text characters, you may find that it is more convenient to use your favorite web browser to configure these settings.
-(See Web Based Management on page 50.
-For more details about Internet Fax, see Internet FAX (MFC-8860DN only) on page 55.)
+(See Web Based Management on page 107.
+For more details about Internet Fax, see Internet FAX on page 112.)